dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 * Ambiguity between headers and trailers has been resolved by moving trailing headers to a new collection.
 * Synchronous IO APIs, such as `HttpReqeuest.Body.Read`, are a common source of thread starvation leading to app crashes.
 In 3.0, `AllowSynchronousIO` is disabled by default.

-For more information, see <xref:migration/22-to-30>.
+For more information, see <xref:migration/22-to-30#kestrel>.

 ## HTTP/2 enabled by default

 HTTP/2 is enabled by default in Kestrel for HTTPS endpoints.
-HTTP/2 support when using IIS or HttpSysServer is enabled, when supported by the operating system.
+HTTP/2 support for IIS or HTTP.sys is enabled when supported by the operating system.

 ## Request counters